Colorado Tax Penalty and Interest Calculator

 How Interest Is Calculated in Colorado

 Interest is a key part of the total amount owed and begins accruing from the original due date, not from the first collection notice.
-The applicable interest rate depends on the year and whether the discounted or regular rate applies.
-This structure causes the total balance to increase steadily over time, especially when the debt remains unpaid across multiple periods.
+The applicable interest rate depends on the calendar year and whether the discounted or regular rate applies.
+This structure causes the total balance due to increase steadily over time, especially when the debt remains unpaid across multiple periods.

 When Interest Starts

-How Colorado Sets Interest Rates
+How the Colorado Department of Revenue Sets Interest Rates

 Daily Accrual and Multi-Year Balances